GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 In this example, let us focus on the coupling solver.
-This solver (``FlowProppantTransport``) describe the coupling process between proppant and flow transport within the ``Fracture`` region.
-In this way, the two single-physics solvers (``ProppantTransport`` and ``SinglePhaseFVM``) will be simultaneously called and executed for solving this proppant transport problem.
+This solver (``FlowProppantTransport``) describes the coupling process between proppant and flow transport within the ``Fracture`` region.
+In this way, the two single-physics solvers (``ProppantTransport`` and ``SinglePhaseFVM``) are sequentially called to solve the sub-problems (proppant transport and pressure problem, respectively) involved in this test case.

 ------------------------------
 Constitutive laws
 ------------------------------

-For this slot test, 30/50 mesh proppant was injected via the three inlets and flowing through the slot for 30 seconds.
+For this slot test, 30/50 mesh proppant is injected via the three inlets and flowing through the slot for 30 seconds.
-The viscosity of carrying fluid was 1 cp to resemble slickwater fracturing.
+The viscosity of carrying fluid is 0.001 Pa.s to resemble slickwater fracturing.
 In this example, the solid and fluid materials are named as ``sand`` and ``water`` respectively.
 Proppant characterization and fluid rheology are specified in the ``Constitutive`` section:

 .. literalinclude:: ../../../../../../src/coreComponents/physicsSolvers/multiphysics/benchmarks/Proppant-transport-validation-case.xml